jamf/Setup-Manager/ConfigurationProfile.md

 #### `accentColor`

-(String, optional, default: system blue)
+(String or Dict, optional, default: system blue, dark mode)

 Sets the accent color for buttons, progress bar, SF Symbol icons, and other UI elements.
 You can use this to match branding.
 Color is encoded as a six digit hex code, e.g. `#FF0088`.